 Because, really, that’s the answer that matters.

 Tynan Rhea works in Toronto as a doula, aromatherapist, and coach specializing in sexual and reproductive health.
 Tynan graduated from the University of Waterloo with a Joint Honours Bachelor of Arts in Psychology and Sexuality, Marriage, & Family.
-She received her doula training from the Revolutionary Doula Training program and her aromatherapy training with Anarres Apothecary Apprenticeship program.
-You can read more about her at TynanRhea.com, follow her on Instagram and Twitter (@TynanRhea) or check out her blog: queering holistic health (on her website).
+They received their doula training from the Revolutionary Doula Training program and their aromatherapy training with Anarres Apothecary Apprenticeship program.
+You can read more about them at TynanRhea.com, follow them on Instagram and Twitter (@TynanRhea) or check out their blog: queering holistic health (on her website).